-PULSE MODE: An output pulse of 125 ±10 milliseconds duration is generated for each vehicle entering the loop detection zone.
+PULSE MODE: An output Pulse of 125 ±10 milliseconds duration is generated for each vehicle entering the loop detection zone.
 Each detected vehicle is instantly tuned out if it remains in the loop detection zone longer than two seconds.
 This enables detection of subsequent vehicles entering the loop detection zone.
-After each vehicle leaves the loop detection zone, the detector resumes full sensitivity within one second.
+After each vehicle leaves the loop detection zone, the channel resumes full sensitivity within one second.

-NOTE: Changing the Presence / Pulse switch setting will RESET the detector.
+NOTE: Changing the Presence / Pulse switch setting of an individual channel will RESET that channel.